devvMuhammad/snippets/features.md

 # CURRENT STATE (WHAT TO DO NEXT)

+- use page (done)
-- fix any small test cases in the editor page
+- editor page (done)

+# TO DO NOW

+- fetch the snippets from the backend
+- creating a new snippet and then navigating to it
-- add backend to it now
+- editing a snippet and then navigatiing to it

 # BACKEND FUNCTIONALITIES TO ADD